NHS-Dev/geomet-nsrps-streamflow-tutorials/ArcMap/arcmap_DHPS_WMS_tutorial.md

-# MSC Geomet Example - Connecting to Authenticated Layers with ArcMap
+# MSC Geomet Example - Connecting to Authenticated WMS with ArcMap

 This example shows how to connect ArcMap to the username/password authenticated Web Map Service (WMS) layers on the Meteorological Service of Canada (MSC) GeoMet platform.